 The dominant route of exposure for UV-350 is expected to be wastewater which is treated in sewage treatment plants.
 Therefore distribution modelling based on physical-chemical data from table 5 and a water solubility of 0.1395 mg/l (QSAR estimation from log K{OW} with the EPISuite module WSKOW v1.41) has been conducted to estimate the distribution of the substance in sewage treatment plants with the help of SimpleTreat.
-The calculation was done assuming that the substance is not readily biodegradable (k=0/h).
+The calculation was done assuming that the substance is not readily biodegradable (k=0/h) and the reliability was rated Klimisch 2.